HoloLabInc/ProjectSpirare-for-Unity/unity/SpirareBrowser-ARFoundation-Immersal/README.md

 ### Alignment with Immersal

+Enter your email address and password and press **Sign In** button.

+TODO: screenshot

+Enter the map ID and press the **Load Map** button.

 ### Loading POML from web server

 Please enter the URL where the POML is being served in the input field and press the **Load** button.